The Gym isn’t for all of us…

 Why you NEED Pilates and debunking all the slander surrounding it

 The girls and guys online selling their 30 day gym plans have convinced us that lifting 300kg and tearing ligaments is the only way to move our bodies, and just like everyone else, I was hooked!
-I had the bo and tee gym sets, the Myprotein powders and all the motivation in the world, but after a while I realised it really wasn’t for me.
+I had the lululemon sets, the Myprotein powders and all the motivation in the world, but after a while I realised it really wasn’t for me.
 Don’t get me wrong, I love being active, but something about triceps the size of watermelons was absolutely not in my future!
-I still wanted to keep fit, but when I thought about my desired physique, I swayed more towards tone and definition, but also core strength.
+I still wanted to keep fit, but when I thought about my desired physique, I swayed more towards “tone” and definition, but also core strength.
 Whilst you can achieve this numerous ways, only one thing came to my head and I’ve never looked back…

 What is it?

 There are a lot of misconceptions around Pilates and honestly, I believed every single one of them until I got my grip socks on.
-Some think it’s “useless” because there’s quite a bit of laying down (my favourite part hehe), and others think it’s extremely difficult as the reformer machines can be intimidating, but really neither are true.
+Some think it’s “useless” because there’s quite a bit of laying down (my favourite part hehe), and others think it’s extremely difficult as the reformer machines can be intimidating, but neither are really true.

 Pilates are exercises that use balance and resistance to improve your core strength, flexibility and mobility.
 It works from the inside out, focusing on the deeper muscles that are harder to tackle; then defining those visible to you.

 Due to the simplicity of the exercises, anyone can do Pilates and the routines can be modified for any level.
-It all really depends on what you’re hoping to achieve, for instance: someone specifically trying to lose weight, Pilates ALONE won’t give you the results!
+It all really depends on what you’re hoping to achieve.
+For instance: someone specifically trying to lose weight, Pilates ALONE won’t give you the results!
 Unless you attend a high speed, choreographed; cardio infused class, you’ll only burn a couple calories as you need cardio to achieve this goal.

 Machine or guillotine